NuggMD

 So, does this mean that you can own a gun after your medical card expires?

 Restricting gun ownership limits a person's right to self-defense per the 2nd Amendment.
-The existing legal state of affairs compromises the constitutional rights of Americans, hence jeopardizing the health and safety of millions of countrywide medical cannabis users.
-That said, MMJ users are starved of their freedom to use their prescribed medicine without surrendering their Second Amendment rights.
+This is why the Supreme Court ruled the way they did.
+The previous legal state of affairs compromised the constitutional rights of Americans, hence jeopardizing the health and safety of millions of countrywide medical cannabis users.

 "If you have a reasonable belief that you are in imminent danger of death, you are allowed to use force in self-defense.
 There is nothing about being a medical marijuana cardholder or having a little pot in the house that's going to feed into that analysis," continues the attorney, noting that the self-defense argument would be evaluated in the context of whether what you did was reasonable.